Skip to main content

-As initially envisioned, the METRO Purple Line BRT was a 15-mile line between Union Depot in downtown Saint Paul and downtown White Bear Lake generally along Robert Street, Jackson Street, Phalen Boulevard, Ramsey County rail right of way co-located with the Bruce Vento Regional Trail and Highway 61.
+The METRO Purple Line BRT was initially envisioned as a 15-mile line between Union Depot in downtown Saint Paul and downtown White Bear Lake generally along Robert Street, Jackson Street, Phalen Boulevard, Ramsey County rail right of way co-located with the Bruce Vento Regional Trail and Highway 61.
 In spring 2022, the Purple Line began a Route Modification Study to evaluate a new northern terminus north of Beam Avenue to either end the line at Maplewood Mall Transit Center, I-35E & County Rd.
 E park & ride in Vadnais Heights or Century College on the border of White Bear Lake and Mahtomedi.
 An ending at Maplewood Mall Transit Center proved to be the only option that would qualify for federal funds.

 The Metropolitan Council, in partnership with Ramsey County and the Minnesota Department of Transportation, will design and construct the project.
 Metro Transit will own, operate and maintain the line.
 Design and construction funding will be provided by the Federal Transit Administration and Ramsey County.
 Operations and maintenance funding will be provided by Ramsey County and the Metropolitan Council.